FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Under Joint operation, the 6 slider bars in the middle represent the angles of the corresponding axes respectively, and the joint movement is divided into single-axis inching and multi-axis linkage

-**single axis jog**：The user can control the movement of the robot by operating the left and right circular buttons, as shown in Figure3.6-2.
+**single axis jog**:The user can control the movement of the robot by operating the left and right circular buttons, as shown in Figure3.6-2.
 In the manual mode and the joint coordinate system, perform a rotation operation on a joint of the robot.
 When the robot stops beyond the range of motion (soft limit), you can use single-axis jogging for manual operation to move the robot out of the overrun position.
 Single-axis jogging is faster and more convenient than other operation modes for rough positioning and large-scale movement.

 Set the "long press movement threshold" (the maximum distance the robot can run when the button is long pressed, and the input value range is 0~300) parameters, long press the round button to control the robot running, if the button is released during the robot running, the robot will stop immediately Movement, if you keep pressing the button without releasing it, the robot will run and stop moving after long pressing the value set by the movement threshold.

-**Multi-axis linkage**：The user can operate the six sliders in the middle to adjust the corresponding target position of the robot, as shown in Figure3.6-3.
+**Multi-axis linkage**:The user can operate the six sliders in the middle to adjust the corresponding target position of the robot, as shown in Figure3.6-3.
 The target position can be determined by observing the 3D virtual robot.
 If the adjusted position does not meet your expectations, click the "Restore" button.
 Make the 3D virtual robot return to the initial position.
 After the user determines the target position, he can click the "Apply" button, and the physical robot will perform corresponding movements.

 .. image:: teaching_pendant_software/060.png
    :width: 3in